Tezpur Medical College and Hospital

 Tezpur Medical College and Hospital (TMCH) is a medical college based in Tezpur, Assam, India established in 2013.
 This college is the 6th medical college of the State Government for the promotion of medical education in the state and counter the deficit to some extent.
 The college operates under the State Ministry of Health and Family Welfare, Assam.

-TMCH offers undergraduate courses in medicine and surgery (MBBS) and postgraduate courses in various specialties such as anatomy, physiology, biochemistry, pathology, microbiology, pharmacology, forensic medicine, general medicine, and community medicine.
+TMCH offers undergraduate courses in Medicine and Surgery (MBBS) and postgraduate courses in various specialties including Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Forensic Medicine, General Medicine, and Community Medicine.